 SSCO has created two special facilities at NASA's Goddard Space Flight Center to answer the question: "How will it work in space?"
-The Robotic Operations Center and the Servicing Technology Center is like an incubator for satellite servicing technology-where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.
+The Robotic Operations Center and the Servicing Technology Center and the newly formulated "Cauldron" act as incubators for satellite servicing technology - rooms where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.

-Operating under the mantra of "test, test, and retest," these Earth-bound labs use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.
+Operating under the mantra of "test, test, and retest," these Earth-bound facilities use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.

-The facilities are more than simulation labs-they are development centers and technology test beds all in one.
+The facilities are more than just simulation labs - they are development centers and technology test beds all in one.

 Unlike labs that rely on two-dimensional air floors and gravity off-load systems to perform simulations, the facilities use a three-dimensional dynamic simulator powered by industrial robots and a motion-based platform that offer a wide range of motion and dexterity.
 This allows facilities to deliver large- and small-scale simulations with both mockups (models) and actual flight hardware.